sambouch79/sambouch79/README.md

 - 👋 Hi, I’m @sam
-- 👀 I’m interested in Nodejs , three js and c#
+- 👀 I’m interested in C# , three js and Node.js
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning Cypress.io
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...